 The Worldwide Network for Blood and Marrow Transplantation (WBMT) was formally created in 2007 by leaders from major hematopoietic cell transplantation (HCT) societies and donor registries across the world, culminating in consensus on Bylaws and an organizational structure in 2009.
 With the interest and strong support of the World Health Organization (WHO), these leaders shared a mutual vision of combining efforts towards improving standardization in the global application of HCT, cellular therapy, and related fields as well as broadening the scope of data sharing.
 This "Federation of Societies" began with 17 international organizations now numbering 21, all with substantial interest in HCT (Appendix A).
-Of note, European Marrow Donor Information System (EMDIS) decided to be integrated into the World Marrow Donor Association (WMDA) in 2021.
-The WBMT was incorporated as a non-profit organization for educational, scientific, and philanthropic purposes under the laws of Switzerland with headquarters in Bern.
+In October 2021, WBMT member society American Association of Blood Banks changed its organizational name into Association for the Advancement of Blood & Biotherapies.
+The abbreviation remains AABB.
+Additionally, the Australasian Bone Marrow Transplant Recipient Registry (ABMTRR) became the Australia and New Zealand Transplant and Cellular Therapies Ltd (ANZTCT) in 2022.
+The WBMT was incorporated as a non-profit organization for educational, scientific, and philanthropic purposes under the laws of Switzerland with headquarters in Liebefeld (formerly located in Bern, but moved office in 2022).
 Funding support has been solicited from relevant industry plus income from educational activities.
 Description of the earliest years of WBMT activity is available in previous Progress Reports available on the WBMT website (wbmt.org).
 They contain information on how WBMT developed, its structure and charter, its notable achievements, and its future aims and goals.
-This report focuses on the accomplishments of WBMT during the calendar year 2021.
+This report focuses on the accomplishments of WBMT during the calendar year 2022.
+After two consecutive years (2020 and 2021) of dealing with the COVID-19 pandemic and its restrictions, WBMT was thrilled to be able to organize the 8th Workshop & Symposium in Rawalpindi, Pakistan.
+The tremendous amount of work performed by the WBMT Education & Dissemination Committee and the local organizing committee (lead by Prof. Dr. Q. Chaudhry) assured that the workshop became an enormous success!
+Additionally, the relationship with the WHO was reinforced by establishing the WHO Liaison Standing Committee, several papers were published and well received and an important webinar on Management of Viral Infections in Hematopoietic Stem-Cell Transplant took place in June 2022.